ghumakkad/blog/_posts/2017-01-22-devariyatal-chandrashila-trek-log.markdown

 </figure>

-We woke up early and packed our bags.
+We woke up early and packed our bags and tents.
 There was a hut of forest guard nearby who gave us the required camping permits.
-We were ready by 7 AM.
-What mattered to me the most was to complete the trek without any unnecessary difficulties.
+What mattered the most was to complete the trek without any unnecessary difficulties.
-While having breakfast I asked the shopkeeper to arrange for the guide he was talking about last night.
+While having breakfast, I asked the shopkeeper to arrange for the guide he was talking about last night.
-Meanwhile he was on his way to Devariyatal from home (Sari village), we arranged for his tent and sleeping bag along with some utensils and food items which will be required in coming days.
+Meanwhile he was on his way to Devariyatal from home (Sari village), we arranged for his tent and sleeping bag along with some utensils and food items.
 Being extra careful with water, we bought some extra bottles in case we didn’t find any water on the way.
 Our guide, Umendra Singh Bhatt, turned up almost after an hour and we started as soon as he arrived.
 Our first stop was Rohini Bugyal and the trail leading to Rohini Bugyal was not long.